typst/packages/packages/preview/jogs/0.1.0/lib.typ

 /// * `code` - The Javascript code string to run.
 ///
 /// # Returns
-/// The result of the Javascript code in string
+/// The result of the Javascript code.
+The type is the typst type which most closely resembles the Javascript type.
 ///
 /// # Example
 /// ```typ